SoftUni-Internal/interactive-content/EN/02-More-OOP-Concepts/03-Static-Keyword-in-Java.md

 # Static Variable

-**Static Variable** Can be used to refer to the common variable of all objects
+**Static Variable** can be used to refer to the common variable of all objects

 Example: